vikranth22446/ArcticInference/docs/swiftkv.rst

 Usage with Arctic Inference
 ---------------------------

-To use SwiftKV with Arctic Inference, you need to :ref:`install <install>` the ``arctic-inference`` package and select a SwiftKV model that has been fine-tuned with `SwiftKV in ArcticTraining
+To use SwiftKV with Arctic Inference, select a SwiftKV model that has been fine-tuned with `SwiftKV in ArcticTraining
 <https://github.com/snowflakedb/ArcticTraining/tree/main/projects/swiftkv>`_.
 We
 have publically released SwiftKV models for Meta's Llama-3 series of models `on Hugging Face